mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 | `helm dependency build`   | `Chart.lock`         | Based on the locked versions      | No                            | Install exact versions of dependencies as specified in the `Chart.lock` file for reproducibility. |
 | `helm dependency update`  | `Chart.yaml`         | Based on the latest matching versions in `Chart.yaml` | Yes                           | Update dependencies to the latest matching versions as specified in `Chart.yaml`, and regenerate the `Chart.lock` file. |

-It also generate a `charts/` forder which contains all dependencies for the chart.
-Starting from 2.2.0, repository can be defined as the path to the directory of the dependency charts stored locally.
+It also generates a `charts/` forder which contains all dependencies for the chart.
+Starting from Helm 2.2.0, repository can be defined as the path to the directory of the dependency charts stored locally.
 The path should start with a prefix of "file://".
 For example:

 ```yaml
 # Chart.yaml